scorelab/GSoC/GSoC-2022/19-Prerak-Prerak-Mathur-ScoreLabs-OpenMF.md

   - The Current User's Details
   - If Admin, list of all Management and Extractor Users' Tasks and their details
   - If Extractor or Management, list of all the Tasks assigned to the User and their details
-- Enabled the feature to Locally Open routes in generated in Managemnt's Analytics Page's Filter and Keyword Search.
+- Enabled the feature to Locally Open routes in generated in Management's Analytics Page's Filter and Keyword Search.
 - Removed Irrelevant Profile Route and Page from Navbar
 - Fixed the issue of the Navbar showing the wrong User's Options on specific tabs
-- Created and Routes, Frontend and API to Edit the following details of the User -
+- Created End-routes, Frontend and API to Edit the following details of the User -
   - Task Title
   - Task Descreption
   - Task Status